ebitsdev/lab-day1/README.md

 ## For existing repositories

-- You can use the following to add/link your remote repository to your local repository
+- You can use the following steps to add/link your remote repository to your local repository

     From `terminal` or `command prompt` cd to your local repository root folder